| |

 as music, visiting cards, masquerades), gambling (cards, dice,

-was another Christian issue well into the twentieth century.
+Prize fighting was another Christian issue well into the twentieth

-It was opposed not so much for modern liberal reasons (that
+century.
+It was opposed not so much for modern liberal reasons

-it is barbaric), but rather because it provided popular entertainment
+(that it is barbaric), but rather because it provided popular

-and encouraged gambling.
-A fight between Jack Johnson and Bombardier
+entertainment and encouraged gambling.
+A fight between Jack

-Church Christians.
-The year before, American Christians had
+and other Free Church Christians.
+The year before, American

-succeeded in banning a fight between Johnson and Jim Jeffries
+Christians had succeeded in banning a fight between Johnson

 Trading restrictions were another major area of Christian concern.